Maseya/MushROMs/doc/SMB1 Level Format.md

 The Y-coordinate is disregarded for Subcommands whose low four bits are zero.

 Subcommands can only have an even value.
+Odd values cause undefined behavior.
 Values not listed in the table less than `$50` do nothing.
 Values greater than `$50` cause undefined behavior.